-Studies show that melatonin supplementation is a safe and effective method to improve sleep onset, duration, and quality.*
+Research shows that melatonin supplementation is a safe and effective method to support healthy sleep onset, quality, and duration.*

-Theratonin contains pharmaceutical-grade melatonin, and no other unnecessary herbal ingredients or nutrients.
+Theratonin contains melatonin only, and no other unnecessary herbal ingredients or nutrients.

-Made in the USA.
-Independently tested and certified by NSF, in a cGMP registered facility.
+Manufactured in the USA.
+Independently tested and certified by NSF International, in a cGMP compliant facility.

 Q. What is melatonin?

 Melatonin is a hormone and antioxidant secreted by the pineal gland in the brain.
 Melatonin regulates sleep-wake cycles, also known as circadian rhythm.
 Studies show that melatonin may help people fall asleep faster and support healthy sleep quality.*

 Q. How is Theratonin different from other melatonin supplements?

 Theratonin is independently tested and certified by NSF International for content accuracy and purity.
 This is important because the quality and purity of melatonin supplements can vary substantially.
 A recently published study tested 30 different melatonin products and found that more than 71% of the supplements tested did not contain the amount of melatonin they claimed.
 The actual melatonin content in these supplements ranged from 83% below to as much as 478% above the amount of melatonin claimed on the label.
 In addition, 26% of the products tested were contaminated with varying amounts of serotonin, a potent neurotransmitter.